lljbash/clangd-tidy/README.md

 output options:
   -o OUTPUT, --output OUTPUT
+                        Output file for diagnostics. [default: stdout] --line-filter LINE_FILTER
+                        A JSON with a list of files and line ranges that will act as a filter for diagnostics.
+Compatible with clang-tidy --line-filter format.
-                        Output file for diagnostics. [default: stdout] --tqdm                Show a progress bar (tqdm required).
+  --tqdm                Show a progress bar (tqdm required).
   --github              Append workflow commands for GitHub Actions to output.
   --git-root GIT_ROOT   Specifies the root directory of the Git repository.